What Is the Importance of Classifying Data?

 What Is Data Classification?

-What Is the Benefit of Classifying Data?
+What Are the Benefits of Classifying Data?

 Context-Based Classification